tldraw/tldraw/packages/tlstore/api-report.md

     storeVersion: number;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "squashRecordDiffs" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export function squashRecordDiffs<T extends UnknownRecord>(diffs: RecordsDiff<T>[]): RecordsDiff<T>;

-// Warning: (ae-incompatible-release-tags) The symbol "Store" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export class Store<R extends UnknownRecord = UnknownRecord, Props = unknown> {
     constructor(config: {